AMP For Email Is a Terrible Idea - Slashdot

 Why does that site even exist?

-No company owns it is no longer true (Score:3)
+No company owns it is no longer true (Score:5, Interesting)

 No company owns it.
 It works reliably and as intended on every platform, every operating system, every device.
 That's a rarity today and a hell of a valuable one.